OPEC+ to discuss extending oil cuts or gradually raising output, sources say

-Officials from the Organization of the Petroleum Exporting Countries, Russia and others, a group known as OPEC+, held an initial round of talks on Sunday before formal discussions began but have yet to agree output policy for 2021.
+Officials from the Organization of the Petroleum Exporting Countries, Russia and others, a group known as OPEC+, held an initial round of talks on Sunday before formal discussions began but failed to reach agreement on policy for 2021.

 OPEC+ is now considering extending the existing cuts of 7.7 million bpd, about 8% of global demand, into the first months of 2021, a position supported by OPEC’s de-facto leader Saudi Arabia and other major producers in the group, sources said.

-Preliminary consultations on Sunday between the key ministers, including from Saudi Arabia and Russia, did not reached a compromise on the duration of a rollover.
+Preliminary consultations on Sunday between Saudi, Russian and other key ministers did not agree on strategy.

-Sources have said talks were now focusing on extending cuts by three to four months or gradually increasing output from January, a position supported by Russia.
+Sources have said talks were now focusing on extending cuts by three to four months or increasing output gradually from January, the position supported by Russia.

+Kremlin spokesman Dmitry Peskov said differences between Russia and OPEC were not as severe as in early 2020, when disagreements led to a collapse in talks and a surge in output.

+But Peskov said President Vladimir Putin had no plans to call Saudi Arabia’s leadership before the OPEC+ meeting, a move that in the past has helped smooth over any dispute.

+OPEC+ data shows a three-month extension of existing cuts would still leave oil inventories in the industrial world in 2021 above their five-year average, a key benchmark monitored by OPEC+, although the overhang would be reduced.

+With a three-month extension, the overhang is expected to reach 129 million barrels in the first quarter, before dropping to 32 million and 7 million barrels in the next two quarters, and then rising to 73 million barrels in the fourth quarter.

-Kazakhstan, a member of OPEC+, has opposed extending the oil cuts into next year and has instead called for increasing output in line with the existing agreement, one source said.
+Kazakhstan, a member of OPEC+, has opposed extending existing cuts into next year and has called for increasing output in line with the current pact, one source said.

-“Today meeting will be difficult, especially if Russia and Kazakhstan didn’t change their position,” the OPEC+ source said on Monday.
+“Today’s meeting will be difficult, especially if Russia and Kazakhstan didn’t change their position,” the OPEC+ source said.

 The meeting of OPEC, which precedes a gathering of the wider OPEC+ alliance, was expected to start at 1300 GMT on Monday.